Article written by Kaylan Mahelal, Registered Dental Hygienist of 17th Ave Dental Choice.

 Another step you need to take to ensure a healthy mouth is to get your teeth cleaned in a time frame suggested by your Registered Dental Hygienist, this is usually anywhere between 3-6 months depending on your oral condition.
 Unfortunately, some people avoid professional dental cleanings because the act itself can be painful or make their teeth hurt after cleaning.

 However, if you’re looking for how to make teeth cleanings less painful, there are steps you can take and tips to follow.
 Check out these tips you can do at home, plus additional tips to follow at the dentist’s office, to help make for less painful teeth cleanings.

 Tips for Making Your Next Teeth Cleaning Less Painful

 Here are some steps you can take at home to help make your teeth cleaning experience a little less painful.

 Tartar and plaque buildup can cause your gums to swell as they respond to the cleaning.
-You can reduce this inflammatory reaction and sore gums after dental cleaning by taking Motrin, Advil or another type of ibuprofen an hour before your dental visit.
+You can relieve pain after dental cleaning by taking Motrin, Advil or another type of ibuprofen an hour before your dental visit.
 Take another dose around six hours following your appointment.